thiagodp/concordialang/doc/langspec/asl-en.md

     otherwise I must see the message "Password is too short." and I must see the color be changed to "red" and I must see the color of Username be changed to "red"
-  - value comes from "Users" at column "password" and line as "username", otherwise I must see ${invalid_username_password}
+  - value is queried by 'SELECT password FROM users WHERE username = ${Username}', otherwise I must see ${invalid_username_password}

 UI Element: Enter